JuusoSaavalainen/JuusoSaavalainen/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Ubuntu&size=30&pause=1000&color=00DC1FF8&background=4E00FF00&random=false&width=435&lines=Nice+to+see+you+here+!%F0%9F%91%BD%F0%9F%92%BB)](https://git.io/typing-svg)

-- I'm a passionate 3rd-year CS student, set to graduate this summer with a Bachelor's degree.
+- I'm a passionate 3rd-year **CS** student in **University of Helsinki**, set to graduate this summer with a Bachelor's degree.
-   After that moving for a Master's in Data Science to deepen my knowledge in the fields of ML, AI, and DS.
+   After that moving for a Master's in **Data Science** to deepen my knowledge in the fields of **ML**, **AI**, and **DS**.

-  - Currently working as a research assistant, in the field of medicine.
+  - Currently working as a **research assistant**, in the field of medicine.
 My work includes handling large datasets, statistical analyses, creating new cohorts + features + visualizations and extracting meaningful insights.

-    - I'm on the lookout for my first position in roles that blend data and software expertise!
+    - I'm on the lookout for my first position in roles that blend **data and software** expertise!

 #### *Some Tech and Tools I've Used*